mitsuhiko/insta-website/content/docs/advanced.md

 is primarily useful for debugging, as it allows you to narrow your test execution to just the snapshot you're interested in without pulling it into a separate test.

+Multiple filters can be provided by separating them with a semicolon (`;`).
+Filters can also be passed to `cargo insta test` via the `--glob-filter` option which can be supplied multiple times.

 ## Custom Descriptions and Infos

 Sometimes the information shown in the insta review screen is insufficient for